-Certain principal shareholders and their affiliated entities as well as members of our executive team and board of directors own approximately 88.3% of our common shares.
+Certain principal shareholders and their affiliated entities as well as members of our executive team and board of directors own approximately 73.5% of our common shares.
 Depending on the level of attendance at our general meetings of shareholders, these shareholders may be in a position to determine the outcome of decisions taken at any such general meeting.
-Any shareholder or group of shareholders controlling more than 50% of the shares represented at our general meetings of shareholders may control any shareholder resolution requiring an absolute majority of the shares represented, including the election of members to the board of directors of our company, certain decisions relating to our capital structure, the approval of certain significant corporate transactions and certain amendments to our articles of association.
+Any shareholder or group of shareholders controlling more than 50% of the shares represented at our general meetings of shareholders of directors of our company, certain decisions relating to our capital structure, the approval of certain significant corporate transactions and certain amendments to our articles of association.
 To the extent that the interests of these shareholders may differ from the interests of the Company's other shareholders, the latter may be disadvantaged by any action that these shareholders may seek to pursue.
 Among other consequences, this concentration of ownership may have the effect of delaying or preventing a change in control and might therefore negatively affect the market price of our common shares.